htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     subdirectory within this directory.
 If not specified, it defaults to ``$(SPOOL)/local_univ_execute``.

+:macro-def:`USE_CGROUPS_FOR_LOCAL_UNIVERSE[SCHEDD]`
+    A boolean value that defaults to true.
+When true, local universe jobs on Linux are put into their own cgroup, for monitoring and cleanup.

 :macro-def:`START_SCHEDULER_UNIVERSE[SCHEDD]`
     A boolean value that defaults to
     ``TotalSchedulerJobsRunning < 500``.
 The *condor_schedd* uses this